sqrtminustwo/TerminalPlot/README.md

 ![til](/demo/demo2.gif)

-A simple C++ program to make graphs in a terminal.
+A simple C++ program to make graphs in a terminal (although I consider it more of an example of FTXUI usage than a separate project).

 ## Requirements